Garage Door Threshold Seal: Signs of Damage & When to Replace

 What’s the difference between a threshold seal and a bottom seal?

-A threshold seal is permanently attached to the garage floor, while a bottom seal attaches to the garage door itself.
-Both work together to create a complete weatherproof barrier.
+A threshold seal is installed directly on the garage floor, while a bottom seal attaches to the garage door itself.
+Both work together to create a more complete weather-resistant barrier.

 How do I know if my threshold seal is the right size?